Kiwi Madness – The New Zealand Story

 The NewZealand Story Rules

-Over the past few months, I’ve been diving deep into retro Amiga content—and that’s largely thanks to the overwhelmingly positive feedback from readers like you.
-With the 30th Anniversary of the Amiga on the horizon, it’s safe to say my focus has been more Amiga-centric than ever.
+Over the past few months, I’ve been diving deep into retro Amiga content — and that’s largely thanks to the incredible feedback from readers like you.
+With the Amiga’s 30th Anniversary fast approaching, my focus has naturally become more Amiga-centric than ever.

-For many gamers, Ocean and arcade/coin-op titles were a match made in heaven.
-This was especially true during the golden era of the Imagine label, when we saw a wave of high-quality ports like Gryzor (C64), Robocop, Combat School (C64), Chase HQ, Cabal, Rainbow Islands and many more.
+For many gamers, Ocean and arcade conversions were a perfect combination.
+This was especially true during the golden years of the Imagine label, which delivered a string of impressive ports such as Gryzor (C64), Robocop, Combat School (C64), Chase HQ, Cabal, Rainbow Islands, and many more.

-This is one of those unforgettable games that sticks with you for years.
-The catchy, cheerful theme song is burned into the memory of anyone who played it, and the gameplay holds up incredibly well even today.
-It’s the kind of game where, after all this time, you might still remember exactly where the secrets are hidden—that’s how good it is.
+This is one of those unforgettable games that stay with you long after you’ve played it.
+The bright, cheerful theme tune is instantly recognisable to anyone who spent time with it, and the gameplay still feels solid even today.
+It’s one of those rare titles where, years later, you still remember exactly where the hidden secrets are — and that says a lot about how well it was made.

 Lovely Game with lots of Cool Bosses and Locations…

-What really stands out is how well the game plays.
-The controls are responsive, there’s no noticeable slowdown, and it feels like a complete and faithful port.
-Everything just works the way it should, which isn’t always a given with arcade conversions.
+What truly makes it stand out, though, is the gameplay.
+The controls are smooth and responsive, there’s no noticeable slowdown, and the overall experience feels like a faithful and complete port.
+Everything just works the way it should — something that couldn’t always be said for arcade conversions back in the day.

-I’ll admit, I haven’t revisited any other versions of the game since the mid-2000s.
-Back then, I played it on the PSP and PS2 via the Taito Legends compilations.
-So, it’s possible the Amiga version might be missing a few things—levels or features—but from what I can tell, it holds up remarkably well.
+I’ll admit, I haven’t revisited the other versions since the mid-2000s, when I played it on PSP and PS2 as part of the Taito Legends compilations.
+It’s possible the Amiga port is missing a few minor bits — perhaps a level or two — but from what I can tell, it still holds up impressively well today.

 Ocean Had Some Awesome boxes Back Then…

-Normally, I’m not someone who’s great at remembering secrets or cheat codes, but this game is an exception.
-I still recall many of the keyboard/text cheats and a surprising number of the warp zones and hidden areas.
-Even if I don’t remember all of them, I remember enough to feel like I’d played it just yesterday.
+Normally, I’m not particularly good at remembering secrets or cheat codes, but this game is a rare exception.
+I still recall several of the old keyboard cheats, along with many of the warp zones and hidden areas.
+Even if I’ve forgotten a few along the way, I remember enough that it feels like I played it just yesterday.

-Some might argue whether that kind of memorability is a sign of good or bad game design, but for me, if I can still remember a secret 20+ years later, that’s a clear sign of excellent design.
+Some might debate whether that level of memorability reflects good or bad game design — but for me, if I can still recall a hidden secret more than 20 years later, that’s the mark of brilliant design.

 Cheat Codes Hidden Away In The Box…